Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 }

-10 Now that AWS Systems Manager has permission to communicate with or perform actions on your target EC2 instance, you can implement the Systems Manager core capabilities for managing Amazon EC2 instances.
+10 Now that Systems Manager (SSM) has permission to communicate with or perform actions on your target Amazon EC2 instances, you can implement the Systems Manager core capabilities for managing EC2 instances.
 To enable the commonly used Systems Manager capabilities that allows you to securely manage your Amazon EC2 instances, perform the following commands:

-1. Run create-association command (OSX/Linux/UNIX) to create an association that automatically updates the SSM Agent according to a schedule that you specify, for the Amazon EC2 instance that you want to manage with AWS Systems Manager (see Audit section part I to identify the right instance).
+1. Run create-association command (OSX/Linux/UNIX) to create an association that automatically updates the SSM Agent according to a schedule that you specify, for the Amazon EC2 instance that you want to manage with Systems Manager.
 By default, once the association is successfully implemented, the system runs it immediately after it is created and then according to the specified schedule.
-For example, the --schedule-expression parameter sets a schedule to run the association every Sunday morning at 5:00 AM (UTC):
+For example, the --schedule-expression parameter sets a schedule to run the association every Sunday morning at 5:00 AM (UTC time):

 aws ssm create-association